 - Landing from a jump or fall

 - An impact from a collision like a car accident

 Injuries to the ACL are generally classified as either partial tears or complete tears.
 With a sprain or partial tear, the ligament is damaged but still intact.
-A complete tear of ACL occurs when the ligament is actually split in two and is not able to hold the knee together.
-A torn ACL is actually more common than a partially torn ACL.
+A complete tear of the ACL occurs when the ligament is split in two and is not able to hold the knee together.
+A torn ACL is more common than a partially torn ACL.

 A torn ACL is an injury that occurs suddenly and the symptoms are usually immediate.
 Sometimes when the ligament tears it will make a popping noise followed by immediate pain and loss of normal movement/control.
 The initial tear will be followed by swelling and pain.

-Once an ACL is torn it will never actually heal and repair itself without surgery.
-There are non-surgical treatment options which involve physical therapy and sometimes use of a knee brace.
-With non-surgical treatment alone, however, the knee will never be restored to its pre-injury state.
-As a result, non-surgical treatment is usually only for older patients who don't necessarily care about restoring full mobility.
+Once an ACL is torn it will never heal and repair itself without surgery.
+There are non-surgical treatment options that involve physical therapy and sometimes the use of a knee brace.
+With non-surgical treatment alone, the knee will never be restored to its pre-injury state.
+As a result, non-surgical treatment is usually only for older patients who are less concerned about restoring full mobility.

-Surgical treatment is the only way to actually heal a torn ACL and fully restore the knee.
+Surgical treatment is the only way to heal a torn ACL and fully restore the knee.
 A torn ACL usually cannot be stitched back together like skin or other tissue.
 The ACL must be surgically reconstructed with the placement of a tissue graft.
 The graft implant provides the ACL with a structure to regrow onto - sort of like ivy growing up a wall.
 Physical therapy and months of rehab and recovery are needed after surgical restoration.Torn ACL Lawsuits

 Another type of accident that can often result in a torn ACL is a typical slip and fall on a slippery floor.
 When you suddenly lose balance on a slippery surface your knees will often be twisted or bent with enough force to tear an ACL.